 “Sorry, I don’t understand.”
 Mrs. Wu said slowly and loudly.

-This happened often since the local university participated in a cultural exchange program for students.
-Of course, they had to speak some English to attend school here, but since both they and the Wu’s had heavy accents it was difficult for them to understand one another sometimes.
+This happened often since the local university participated in a cultural exchange program.
+Of course, they had to speak some English to attend school here.
+However, since both they and the Wu’s had heavy accents it was sometimes difficult for them to understand one another.
 Just a part of living in a city that’s basically a huge cultural melting pot!

 The Wu’s owned a beautiful Chinese restaurant in the middle of downtown Houston, TX.
 It was located right across Buffalo Bayou, and if you looked out the window you could see the University.
 That’s where most of their business came from and why the Wu’s decided to make it the only 24-hour Chinese restaurant in town.
 Plenty of hungry students would come in to order food while cramming for finals or after a late night of partying.

-A teenage boy nearby, who stopped clearing the table a few feet over, chuckled a bit before walking over to the table as the students had resorted to bantering with each other in German while Mrs. Wu watched in frustration.
+A teenage boy stopped cleaning a nearby table as he watched with amusement as the scene unfold in front of him.
+He chuckled a bit before walking over to the table as the students had resorted to bantering with each other in German while Mrs. Wu watched in frustration.

 “Sorry guys, only English or Mandarin will get you what you need around here.”
 He said, in fluent German.
 “Luckily for you, I am the exception!”
 He took out a notepad from his apron pocket and a pen he had tucked behind his ear.